Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What quality upgrade do I get at $300k in Accra in 2026?

-Yes, $300,000 can definitely buy a property in a newer building in Accra, particularly in areas like Airport Hills edges, East Legon selected streets, Dzorwulu, Abelemkpe, and premium Spintex pockets.
+Yes, $300,000 can buy a property in a newer building in Accra right now, especially in areas like Airport Hills edges, selected parts of East Legon, Dzorwulu, Abelemkpe, or premium Spintex pockets, where recent developments are actively listing units in this range.

 Can $300k buy a 2-bedroom in Accra in 2026 in good areas?

-Specific good areas in Accra where $300,000 gets you a quality two bedroom include East Legon (selected listings), Dzorwulu, Abelemkpe, premium Spintex pockets, Airport Hills edges, and Cantonments fringe.
+Specific good areas in Accra where you can find 2-bedroom options at the $300,000 level include East Legon (selected listings), Dzorwulu, Abelemkpe, the Cantonments fringe, Airport Hills edges, and premium pockets along the Spintex Road corridor.

 Which places become "accessible" at $300k in Accra as of 2026?

-At the $300,000 price point in Accra, you start to access prime-adjacent neighborhoods like Cantonments fringe, Labone, Airport Residential Area edges, Roman Ridge fringe, and East Legon core, which were largely out of reach at lower budgets.
+At the $300,000 price point in Accra, neighborhoods like Cantonments, Labone, Airport Residential Area, Roman Ridge, and core East Legon start to become accessible, whereas at $200,000 these areas were essentially out of reach for most property types.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Accra.